PrizePicks Power Play Rules:

 What is PrizePicks?

-The core mechanic is straightforward: you select between 2 and 6 player props, decide whether each player will go over or under their posted line, and enter a contest.
-Get all your picks correct on a Power Play and you earn a fixed multiplier on your entry.
-On a Flex Play, getting most — but not all — picks correct still earns a partial payout.
+PrizePicks is classified as a legal fantasy sports contest under federal law and operates in many U.S. states where standard sportsbook betting is limited.
+The core mechanic is straightforward: you select between 2 and 6 player props, decide whether each player will go over or under their posted line, and enter either a Power Play or Flex Play contest.

 What makes PrizePicks uniquely interesting from a strategy standpoint is that you are not competing against a sportsbook in the traditional sense.
 You are making over/under decisions against fixed lines — and those lines, while set by PrizePicks with market awareness, are not always priced efficiently.
 That inefficiency is where the edge lives.